-FUNERAL HOME MANAGEMENT I
+FUNERAL HOME MANAGEMENT I Spring, 3 credit hours

 The study of management techniques and procedures that is necessary for successful operation of a funeral home as a specific type of small business.
 Three hours lecture per week.

 PROFESSIONAL FUNERAL PRACTICE Fall, 3 credit hours